In today’s media landscape, there’s no shortage of apps and communities where audiences can find, discuss and consume content.

 While distributed content is more effective than simply creating content and moving on, it is also more complicated, with more moving pieces, channels, stakeholders and assets.

 To keep track of everything from ideation through to completion, you need a smooth process.
 Tools like Trello, Airtable and Asana can help with your project planning and management, as well as distributed content management.
+There are also Asana alternatives like Monday that let you customize your workflow with more ease.

 Maintain a marketing calendar